agoragames/kairos/README.rst

     gauge - each interval will store the most recent data point

   prefix
-    Optional, is a prefix for all keys in this histogram.
+    Optional, redis only, is a prefix for all keys in this timeseries.
 If supplied and it doesn't end with ":", it will be automatically appended.

   read_func
     Optional, is a function applied to all values read back from the